TL;DR

 This box is intentionally a stack of textbook misconfigurations:

-1. Telnet exposed on the internet.
-All traffic — credentials, commands, output — is plaintext.
-Anyone on the path reads the whole session.
+- Telnet exposed on a network reachable from outside.
+Every byte — credentials, commands, output — travels in plaintext.
+Anyone on the path (or anyone running tcpdump on a LAN segment) reads the entire session.

 Remediation (the boring half)

-Replace Telnet with SSH and disable root login:
+Replace Telnet with SSH and disable root login entirely.

 apt install -y openssh-server